lizardoluis/irSearch/README.md

 irSearch is currently running with a 5GB collection indexed, you can test it yourself at http://greenwich.lbd.dcc.ufmg.br/lizardo/ri/

-The retrieve models implemented in irSearch are: Okapi BM25, Cosine, PageRank, Boolean and some combinations of them.
+The models implemented in irSearch are: Okapi BM25, Cosine, PageRank, Boolean and some combinations of them.